Patient Update Regarding COVID-19’s Impact on Our Operations

 Patient Screening Process

-We have instituted a screening process of our patients and visitors before entering our clinic for symptoms of acute respiratory illness (e.g. fever, cough, difficulty breathing).
+We have updated our screening process of our patients and visitors before entering our clinic for symptoms of acute respiratory illness (e.g. fever, cough, difficulty breathing).
 Patients and visitors are asked to not enter the clinic if they match any of the following criteria as per CDC recommendations:

-- Patients who have been sick with a fever (>100.4), cough, chills, aches, headaches, or shortness of breath in the last 7 days.
+- Have you been sick with a fever (>100.4), cough, chills, sore throat, headaches, or shortness of breath in the last 48 hours?

-Any non-essential family members or visitors accompanying the patient will be asked to wait outside or in their vehicle while the patient receives care.
-The goal, again, is to decrease the number of patients waiting in the reception area.
+The number of people allowed in the clinic continues to be adjusted by minimizing any non-essential family members or visitors accompanying the patient.
+They will be asked to wait outside or in their vehicle while the patient receives care.
+In addition, we have team members that are able, working from home.
+The goal, again, is to decrease the number of people within the clinic at any given time.

-Patients will be asked to utilize hand sanitizer immediately upon entering the clinic and sign in with a pen from the “clean pen” jar, putting it in the “dirty pen” jar when finished so it can be re-sanitized.
+Patients will be asked to utilize hand sanitizer or wash their hands immediately upon entering the clinic and sign in with a pen from the “clean pen” jar, putting it in the “dirty pen” jar when finished so it can be re-sanitized.

 Any Apple Healthcare team member that has any symptoms of illness or satisfies any of the previous criteria has been informed to stay home and not come to work.